 The Takeaway

 Private student loan certification is a required step for funds to be disbursed to your school.
 If your school doesn’t certify your private student loans, don’t panic.
-Reach out to your school’s financial aid office to determine if any errors have been made, then take the necessary steps to resolve it.
+Reach out to your school’s financial aid office to determine if any errors have been made, then take the necessary steps to resolve them.

 If you’ve exhausted all federal student aid options, no-fee private student loans from SoFi can help you pay for school.
 The online application process is easy, and you can see rates and terms in just minutes.
 Repayment plans are flexible, so you can find an option that works for your financial plan and budget.